 In addition, only authorized employees can conduct closings/settlements and only those team members with satisfactory credit reports and background checks are authorized signatories on escrow accounts.
 In addition, our closing and settlement employees are always learning more skills to do their jobs better and more efficiently.

-Only authorized Focus Title employees can access the non-public personal information (NPI) of our clients.
+Only authorized Focus Title employees can access the non-public personal information (NPI) of consumers.
 But our security goes much farther than that.
-If data is stored electronically, it is done only on our secure servers, and Focus heavily restricts what information can be put on cell phones and portable storage devices to further safeguard our clients’ information.
+If data is stored electronically, it is done only on our secure servers, and Focus heavily restricts what information can be put on cell phones and portable storage devices to further safeguard consumers’ information.

 Documents containing NPI is transmitted from our offices using a vendor specializing in safe delivery of documents with encryption and password protection.
 Sensitive documents at all Focus Title locations are promptly shredded and disposed of when they need to be discarded and the company regularly tests and updates its Disaster Recovery Plan.

 Focus Title: Closing Experts

 Focus Title trains its closing and settlement employees regarding the preparation and proper execution of settlement documents to comply with state and federal law.
 Employees are trained to follow the terms of the contract between the parties to the transaction and the directions provided by customers or lenders to complete the closing.
 All of Focus’ signing professionals possess the appropriate state licensing and insurance to notarize documents, perform the settlement, and safeguard NPI.